actris-cloudnet/dataportal-docs/api/data-upload.md

   https://cloudnet.fmi.fi/upload/metadata/
 ```
 Replace `USERNAME` and `PASSWORD` with your station's credentials.
 You can acquire the credentials
-by contacting the CLU team at actris-cloudnet-feedback@fmi.fi.
+by contacting the CLU team at actris-cloudnet@fmi.fi.

 ### Data upload